ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 Install the [link extension](https://tiptap.dev/api/marks/link) mark from Tiptap and initialize the `Links` with the following configurations:

 1. Set regular expression in [validate](https://tiptap.dev/api/marks/link#validate) field to support only `HTTP` and `HTTPS` absolute links in the editor.
-2. Set [openOnClick](https://tiptap.dev/api/marks/link#open-on-click) to `false` for editor, to restrict the user opening a link from the editor by clicking.
-User can open the link only by
+2. Set [openOnClick](https://tiptap.dev/api/marks/link#open-on-click) to `false` for the editor, to restrict the user from opening a link from the editor by clicking.
+Users can open the link only by
     `Right-click >> Open link in new tab` from the editor.
 3. Set [autoLink](https://tiptap.dev/api/marks/link#autolink) to `true`, to add the valid link automatically when typing.
 4. Set [linkOnPaste](https://tiptap.dev/api/marks/link#link-on-paste) to `false` which will replace the current selection in the editor with the URL.
 If it is `true`,